vmware/dscr-for-vmware/README.md

    ```

 ## Applying VMware.vSphereDSC Resource Configuration
+# Configuring PowerCLI
+To configure PowerCLI you can use the **PowerCLISettings DSC Resource** and specify which settings you want to be configured.
+For more information on the available settings, please visit the wiki page of the [PowerCLISettings DSC Resource](https://github.com/vmware/dscr-for-vmware/wiki/PowerCLISettings).

 # Example
 The following example uses [VMHostNtpSettings Resource](https://github.com/vmware/dscr-for-vmware/wiki/VMHostNtpSettings) and configures the NTP Server and the 'ntpd' Service Policy.